Culture of Angola

 The culture of Angola is influenced by the Portuguese.
 Portugal occupied the coastal enclave Luanda, and later also Benguela, since the 16th/17th centuries, and expanded into the territory of what is now Angola in the 19th/20th centuries, ruling it until 1975.
-Both countries share cultural aspects: language (Portuguese) and main religion (Roman Catholic Christianity).
-However, present-day Angolan culture is mostly NATIVE Bantu, which was mixed with Portuguese culture.
+Both countries share prevailing cultural aspects: the Portuguese language and Roman Catholicism.
+However, present-day Angolan culture is mostly native Bantu, which was mixed with Portuguese culture.
 The diverse ethnic communities with their own cultural traits, traditions and native languages or dialects include the Ovimbundu, Ambundu, Bakongo, Chokwe, Avambo and other peoples.

 Ethnic groups and languages

 There are over 100 distinct ethnic groups and languages/dialects in Angola.
 Although Portuguese is the official language, for many black Angolans it is a second or even third language.
 The three dominant ethnic groups are the Ovimbundu, Mbundu (better called Ambundu, speaking Kimbundu) and the Bakongo.
 There are also small numbers of Mestiço (mixed African and European descent) and ethnic white Europeans as well.